FergusInLondon/nopasswords/README.md

 - 📖 **[API Documentation](https://pkg.go.dev/go.fergus.london/nopasswords)**: Complete Go API reference
 - 📁 **[docs/](docs/)**: Additional documentation including security guidance and roadmap ideas.
 - 💡 **[cmd/examples/srp-demo](cmd/examples/srp-demo)**: Complete working example

-## What This Library Does NOT Do

-NoPasswords is intentionally focused.
-It does **not** handle:

-- Session management (use your existing session infrastructure)
-- Rate limiting (implement at your application/network layer)
-- User account creation/management
-- Account recovery flows
-- Email/SMS delivery for magic links

-These are your application's responsibility. _NoPasswords handles the cryptographic proof; you handle the business logic._

 ## Security